mattrips/scratchPad/ProtocolConformance 200703.md

 *i<sub>2</sub>* is more specialized; and
 (iii) otherwise, it is ambiguous whether *i<sub>1</sub>* or *i<sub>2</sub>* is more specialized.

 Example 1.5.3 demonstrates the determination of the most specialized implementation among multiple implementations declared on the same type.
 The conformance of `S: P` has two implementations of the requirement *m* of protocol `P`, implementations *i1* and *i2*.
-While the property labelled *i3* matches the signature of
+While the property labelled *i3* also would satisfy *m*, it is not present on `S`, because the extension of `P` on which it is declared

 , each of which implement requirement *m* of protocol `P`.
 All three implementations are declared on the same type, `P`.